 The board and management worked together in 2019 to develop a strategic plan that will help position our cooperative to meet the challenges of the future.

-new mission statement was developed that reflects who we are and the values we share.
+As a result of the work that was done, a new mission statement was developed that reflects who we are and the values we share.
 The new mission statement.
 "We are your trusted energy partner and provider of valued community support," represents our commitment to being the preferred energy provider to our members and the value we place on supporting our communities.